Classification of manifolds: Overview by dimension

 and in what ways are they unusual?

-Dimensions 0 and 1: trivial
+Dimensions 0 and 1

 There is a unique connected 0-dimensional manifold, namely the point, and disconnected 0-dimensional manifolds are just discrete sets, classified by cardinality.
 They have no geometry, and their study is combinatorics.

-A connected 1-dimensional manifold without boundary is either the circle (if compact) or the real line (if not).
+A connected compact 1-dimensional manifold without boundary is homeomorphic (or diffeomorphic if it is smooth) to the circle.
+A second countable, non-compact 1-dimensional manifold is homeomorphic or diffeomorphic to the real line.
+Dropping the assumption of second countability one gets two additional manifolds: the long line, and a space formed from a ray of the real line and a ray of the long line meeting at a point.

-However, maps of 1-dimensional manifolds are a non-trivial area; see below.
+The study of maps of 1-dimensional manifolds are a non-trivial area.
+For example: